Vision & History

 A WORD FROM THE PRESIDENT

-One of the first qualities of these machines is the robustness and the ease of maintenance, which allows the DCM group to convince and retain, since always, customers in the four corners of the world, from Asia to the American continent, and from Escandinavia to South Africa.
+One of the first qualities of these machines is the robustness and the ease of maintenance, which allows the DCM group to convince and retain, since always, customers in the four corners of the world, from Asia to the American continent, and from Scandinavia to South Africa.

 DCM designs and assembles all of its machines in France, and constantly develops new technologies thanks to its development and applied research approach.